 The UnaMesa Association, a 501.c(3) non-profit, strengthens communities by increasing the number and depth of meaningful connections.
 Located in Palo Alto, CA, we incubate projects such as the Magical Bridge Foundation and InPlay that create and promote new ways of connecting within and across communities.
-Our overarching goal is to work with networks of social enterprises to develop shared frameworks for valuing interactions and relationships.
+Our overarching goal is to work with networks of social enterprises to develop shared technologies and frameworks for valuing interactions and relationships.
 In our view, the purpose of "impact accounting" is to drive innovations in health, education, social services by making visible which opportunities and experiences are most meaningful in the lives of individuals and families.

 Since opening to the public in April 2015, Silicon Valley’s Magical Bridge Playground is heralded as the nation’s most innovative and inclusive playground, one where everyone can play.
 Magical Bridge’s success underscores the urgent need for playgrounds to address the unique play needs of everyone in the community.
 Today, Magical Bridge Foundation is poised to pour our seven years of research, design, and development expertise into building more Magical Bridge Playgrounds across the Bay Area and beyond.
 In the fall of 2016, the Magical Bridge Foundation operating as part of the UnaMesa Association signed an agreement with Redwood City to bring a new Magical Bridge Playground to their community.